Skip to main content

 AdminAdmin

-Members assigned the default Admin role in the vendor portal are assigned the GitHub Admin role in the collab repository.
+The Vendor Portal assigns members with the default Admin role the GitHub Admin role in the collab repository.

 Support EngineerTriage

-Members assigned the custom Support Engineer role in the vendor portal are assigned the GitHub Triage role in the collab repository.
+The Vendor Portal assigns members with the custom Support Engineer role the GitHub Triage role in the collab repository.

-For information about editing custom RBAC policies to change this default GitHub role, see About Changing the Default GitHub Role below.
+For information about editing custom RBAC policies to change this default GitHub role, see About Changing the Default GitHub Role.

 SalesN/A

-For information about editing custom RBAC policies to change this default GitHub role, see About Changing the Default GitHub Role below.
+For information about editing custom RBAC policies to change this default GitHub role, see About Changing the Default GitHub Role.

-By default, members assigned to a custom RBAC policy that specifies **/admin under allowed: are assigned the GitHub Admin role in the collab repository.
+By default, the Vendor Portal assigns members with a custom RBAC policy that specifies **/admin in allowed: the GitHub Admin role in the collab repository.

-For information about editing custom RBAC policies to change this default GitHub role, see About Changing the Default GitHub Role below.
+For information about editing custom RBAC policies to change this default GitHub role, see About Changing the Default GitHub Role.

-By default, members assigned to any custom RBAC policies that do not specify **/admin under allowed: are assigned the Read Only GitHub role in the collab repository.
+By default, the Vendor Portal assigns members with custom RBAC policies that do not specify **/admin in allowed: the Read Only GitHub role in the collab repository.

-For information about editing custom RBAC policies to change this default GitHub role, see About Changing the Default GitHub Role below.
+For information about editing custom RBAC policies to change this default GitHub role, see About Changing the Default GitHub Role.

-You can update any custom RBAC policies that you create in the vendor portal to change the default GitHub roles for those policies.
-For example, by default, any team members assigned a custom policy with **/admin under allowed: are assigned the Admin role in the collab repository in GitHub.
+You can update any custom RBAC policies that you create in the Vendor Portal to change the default GitHub roles for those policies.
+For example, by default, the Vendor Portal assigns any team members with a custom policy that includes **/admin in allowed: the Admin role in the collab repository.
 You can update the custom policy to specify a more restrictive GitHub role.

-To edit a custom policy to change the default GitHub role assigned to users with that policy, add one of the following RBAC resources to the allowed: or denied: list in the custom policy:
+To change the default GitHub role for users with a custom policy, add one of the following RBAC resources to the allowed: or denied: list:

 • team/support-issues/read